arbab-ml/preprocessing_bats_clusters/README.md

 #### `v4 precomputation generic utility.py`
 Generates the equivalent file to batdetect for non-batdetect usage.
 It could be used on any dataset (bat/non-bat).
 It takes as input:
 * Length of Audio files
-* Input directory containing raw audio files
+* Input directory containing raw audio files(named according to their labels)
 * Output directory for resulting file

 #### `v4 precomputation generic.py`